sleuth-io/sleuth-gitbook-docs/sleuth-skills/distribute/README.md

 ---
 description: >-
-  The core domain model of Sleuth Skills.
-An installation target answers "who gets this asset?" — Organization, Team, Repository, Bot, or Personal.
+  Once an asset exists, Distribute is where you decide who gets it — your organization, a team, a repository, a bot, or an individual person.
 ---

-# Installation Targets
+# Distribute

-Every asset in Sleuth Skills is published once and then _installed_ to one or more **targets**.
+**Distribute** is the second pillar of Sleuth Skills.
+Every asset in the vault is published once and then _installed_ to one or more **targets**.
 A target is the entity an installation attaches to; when someone runs `sx install`, the CLI resolves the set of assets that apply to them based on these targets.

-## The five targets
+## The five installation targets

-Sleuth Skills has five installation targets, visible as five entries under the **Distribute** section of the left navigation.
+Sleuth Skills has five installation targets, visible as five entries in this section.

 | Target | Who it applies to | Typical use |
 |--------|-------------------|-------------|